coltwillcox/linuxwave/README.md

 Info:

+-   Desktop starts locked: `~/.config/hypr/scripts/lock-hack.sh` is run on Hyprland startup, so the session comes up locked and needs a password before use.
--   Will use hypridle to lock with `~/.config/hypr/scripts/lock-slow.sh` after 300 seconds of inactivity.
+-   Will use hypridle to lock with `~/.config/hypr/scripts/lock-hack.sh` after 300 seconds of inactivity, and before sleep.
+Screens are turned off after 360 seconds.
--   Will use hyprlock to instantly lock with `~/.config/hypr/scripts/lock-fast.sh` on SUPER + L keypress.
+-   Will use hyprlock to instantly lock with `~/.config/hypr/scripts/lock-hack.sh` on SUPER + L keypress.
--   When screen is locked, asciiquarium will be run, and closed when unlocked.
+-   When screen is locked, hackerminal will be run in a pinned kitty window (class `khackerminal`), and closed when unlocked.
--   Hyprlock config will blur screen, except asciiquarium area and screen borders.
+-   Hyprland runs with `session_lock_xray`, so the desktop stays visible behind the lock surface and hackerminal shows through it.
 -   Will use hyprpaper to set wallpaper.

 Screens:

--   Hyprlock with asciiquarium:
+-   Hyprlock with hackerminal:

     <img src="https://raw.githubusercontent.com/coltwillcox/linuxwave/master/pictures/screen-hyprlock-0.png" height="150">